A meme is any information that can be copied by others in some way.

 We have been infected by memes, and still are every waking day of our lives.

-Any brain that is exposed to an idea that succesfully gets encoded inside it, has been infected by that meme.
+A brain that is exposed to an idea that successfully gets encoded inside it, has been infected by it.

-It's a constant battle for ideas, and brains are the place where they reside.
+It's a constant battle for ideas, and brains are the battlegrounds where these are fought.

-Like a computer virus residing inside a laptop.
+Like a computer virus residing inside a laptop inner circuitry.